-- Conclusively linked to lower likelihood of a urinary tract infection (UTI)
+- Conclusively linked to a lower likelihood of a urinary tract infection (UTI)

 - Linked to cancer prevention, and proved to slow cancer progression while triggering death of cancer cells